cmss13-devs/web/pve-guide.md

 Sure, you can have some wiggle room, but don’t do the dance of death.
 You’ll get shot or fuck someone over if you move too much.

 Charging is stupid.
-You’ll shoot each other because the bugs are between you and you ran through someone’s line of fire, you’ll move while shrapnel cuts up your insides, and so on.
+You’ll shoot each other because the idiot is now between you and the bugs.
+Congratulations, idiot!
+You ran through someone’s line of fire, now you're moving whilst shrapnel cuts up your insides, and so on.
 Hunker down n’ weather it out.
 But, if the situation gets desperate?
 Better get moving.

 ![A movie](../assets/amove.png)